HARIOM-JHA01/snakzo/docs/TASK_3_SHOPPING_CART.md

 ## 📋 Overview

-This document describes the complete implementation of the shopping cart functionality for Quickhaat e-commerce platform.
+This document describes the complete implementation of the shopping cart functionality for Snakzo e-commerce platform.
 The cart system supports both authenticated users (database-backed) and guest users (localStorage-backed) with seamless cart merging on login.

 ## ✅ Completed Features